Walvis Bay Private School

 -

-The class or subject teacher spends a great part of the day with the child, and in some cases far more time interacting with the child than the parent is able to.
-The teacher’s role as nurturer becomes vital.
+The class or subject teacher spends a great part of the day with the child and in some cases far more time interacting with the child than the parent can.
+The teacher’s role as a nurturer becomes vital.

 -

-The teacher encourages the learners by issuing stars, celebrating successes, giving learners positive attention.
+The teacher encourages the learners by issuing stars, celebrating successes, and giving learners positive attention.

 -